rockneurotiko/ex_gram/guides/testing.md

     {:ok, true}
   end)

-  # There can be more than one command depending on the scopes/languages
+  # There can be more than one set_my_commands call depending on scopes/languages.
+  # The last one sends a message to the test so we know initialization finished.
   ExGram.Test.expect(:set_my_commands, fn body ->
     assert body[:scope] == %{type: "default"}
     assert body[:language_code] == "es"